-- A description of the applicant's typical case load, including details about the complexity of the case load and a summary of any difficult cases the applicant has handled; - The number of chargeable hours spent on the practice area in which rights are sought; - The proportion of time spent on that area of law; - A description of the range and nature of matters that the applicant has handled in the area of practice in which rights are sought; and - Details of any distinctive features of the applicant's work. - 13.
-An applicant will be required to produce portfolios of 3 cases which demonstrate their experience in the area in which rights are sought. - 14.
+- A description of the applicant's typical case load, including details about the complexity of the case load and a summary of any difficult cases the applicant has handled: - The number of chargeable hours spent on the practice area in which rights are sought; - The proportion of time spent on that area of law; - A description of the range and nature of matters that the applicant has handled in the area of practice in which rights are sought; - Details of any distinctive features of the applicant's work; and - Details of any supervisory arrangements under which the applicant works and any supervisory responsibilities they have. - An applicant will be required to produce portfolios of 3 cases which demonstrate their 13. experience in the area in which rights are sought. - 14.
 In the portfolios, applicants must provide the following information: - The facts of the case; - The law arising in the case and its application to the facts of the case; - The procedural and process matters that arose in the case and how they were dealt with; - The evidential issues that arose in the case and how they were dealt with; - Any ethical or conduct issues that arose in the case and how they were dealt with; - The funding issues that arose in the case and how they were dealt with; - The advice the applicant provided to the client and the outcome of the case; - Decisions that the applicant had to make in the case, including whether they had to take advice on any strategic issues; and - Any training or development needs that the applicant identified from having dealt with the case. - 15.
 CILEx Regulation will assess the outline of experience provided in the application, along with the 3 portfolios.
 The assessment will consider whether the applicant meets the experience requirements set out in the competency framework at Annex 3.